Streptococcus agalactiae: GBS infection in newborns

 Multistate surveillance 2006-2015 shows a decline in EOD from 0.37 to 0.23 per 1000 live births in the US but LOD remains steady at 0.31 per 1000 live births.

+In 2021 had been estimated a total of 1970 deaths ((0.59/100,000 population) in the US caused by GBS neonatal infections.
+It was estimated that 226 infants (49 per 100,000) in the United States had a clinically significant GBS infection, and that approximately 11 (2.4%) of those cases resulted in death.

 It has been indicated that where there was a policy of providing IAP for GBS colonized mothers the overall risk of EOGBS is 0.3%.
-Since 2006 to 2015 the incidence of GBS EOD decreased from 0.37 to 0.23 per thousand live births in the US.

 Though maternal GBS colonization is the key determinant for EOD, other factors also increase the risk.
 These factors include onset of labor before 37 weeks of gestation (premature birth), prolonged rupture of membranes (≥18h before delivery), intra-partum fever (>38 °C, >100.4 °F), amniotic infections (chorioamnionitis), young maternal age, and low levels of GBS anticapsular polysaccharide antibodies in the mother.
 Nevertheless, most babies who develop EOD are born to GBS colonized mothers without any additional risk factor.
 A previous sibling with EOD is also an important risk factor for development of the infection in subsequent deliveries, probably reflecting a lack of GBS polysaccharides protective antibodies in the mother.

 Heavy GBS vaginal colonization is also associated with a higher risk for EOD.

 Overall, the case–fatality rates from EOD have declined, from 50% observed in studies from the 1970s to 2 to 10% in recent years, mainly as a consequence of improvements in therapy and management.
 Fatal neonatal infections by GBS are more frequent among premature infants.

 GBS LOD affects infants from 7 days to 3 months of age and is more likely to cause bacteremia or meningitis.
 LOD can be acquired from the mother or from environmental sources.
 Hearing loss and mental impairment can be a long-term sequela of GBS meningitis.
 In contrast with EOD, the incidence of LOD has remained unchanged at 0.26 per 1000 live births in the US.
 S. agalactiae neonatal meningitis does not present with the hallmark sign of adult meningitis, a stiff neck; rather, it presents with nonspecific symptoms, such as fever, vomiting and irritability, and can consequently lead to a late diagnosis.